4 Common Myths About Eating Disorders

 1. People who are not overweight cannot have eating disorders

 It is impossible to determine eating disorders by the size and weight of a person.
-Bulimics tend to be at an average or even above average weight.
+Bulimia tends to affect an individual with an average or even above average weight.
 Compulsive over eaters are typically overweight rather than under weight.

 2. Eating disorders are not life-threatening